-The Dean's Engaged Leaders Program (DELP) is an exciting, 2-year opportunity for incoming first-year CFANS students who are committed to developing their potential to enhance our civic spaces through leadership, a commitment to diversity, and stewardship of the urban, rural, and natural environment.
+The Dean's Engaged Leaders Program (DELP) is an exciting opportunity offered to incoming CFANS students who are committed to developing their potential to enhance our civic spaces through leadership, a commitment to diversity, and stewardship of the urban, rural, and natural environment.

 American society and our local communities are becoming increasingly multicultural and diverse.
 This comes at a time when concerns about our cities, the food system, and environment continue to capture news headlines.
 How do these trends fit together?
 What does it mean to build our community spaces through civic leadership?
 How can we make a difference?

 The Dean's Engaged Leaders Program provides a unique opportunity for CFANS students to explore these questions.
 DELP fosters the development of leadership skills in academic, social, and public service contexts.
 The program emphasizes hands-on learning, real-world applications, and relationship building with faculty and community leaders.